WebberZone/better-search/readme.txt

 The plugin also supports the use of template files within your theme.
 You can create a file called `better-search-template.php` in your theme's directory and the plugin will use it to display the results.

-Take a look at https://webberzone.com/plugins/better-search/bsearch-templates for use of custom templates and template tags supported by Better Search

-= Can you create a search template for my theme? =

-Yes I can.
-However, there are no guarantee on the time frame for the same.
-Additionally, if I am unable to access the theme for testing, e.g. with paid premium themes, I won't be able to create this template.

-If you have already created a template that you would like to share with the WordPress Community, you can <a href="https://webberzone.com/contact/">contact me</a> and I will add it into the package.

 = My search words are getting filtered or *How does the profanity filter work* =

-From v1.3.2, Better Search includes a very cool profanity filter using the script from <a href-"http://banbuilder.com/">Banbuilder</a>.
+Better Search includes a very cool profanity filter using the script from <a href-"http://banbuilder.com/">Banbuilder</a>.
 You can customise which list of words you want to filter out from the Better Search settings page.
 Find the setting called "Filter these words:".
 The plugin will automatically strip out both partial and complete references of these words.
 You can turn the filter off by emptying the list.

 Know of a better profanity filter?
-Suggest one in the <a href="hhttp://wordpress.org/support/plugin/better-search">forums</a>.
+Suggest one in the [forums](http://wordpress.org/support/plugin/better-search).

 = Functions =